isaaclu0897/note/done/What-is/IPMI.md

 #### Basic Commands

-Here are some basic [[ipmitool]] commands that can be used to control the target system:
+Here are some basic [[../../todo/ipmitool]] commands that can be used to control the target system:

 ```bash
 # Get System Info